ProMed: Shapley Information Gain Guided Reinforcement Learning for Proactive Medical LLMs: Case Study

+We recruit \textbf{five board-certified clinicians} from collaborating hospitals, each with formal clinical training and practical experience.
+All annotators are fluent in English.
+From the MedQA test results, we randomly sample \textbf{25 test cases per model}.
+All instances are \textbf{randomly shuffled and anonymized} such that evaluators are blind to model identity.

+The evaluation is conducted through a web-based annotation platform, which displays the patient context together with the interaction trajectory.
+A screenshot of the annotation interface is shown in Figure~\ref{fig:human_eval_interface}.
+Annotators are asked to assess the quality of the intermediate questions according to the predefined evaluation criteria and assign a score for each dimension.
+No discussion or coordination between annotators is allowed during the evaluation process.

+All annotators were compensated in compliance with local labor regulations, with payment rates exceeding the applicable minimum hourly wage.
+All participants consented to the use of their annotations in this study, and the experimental protocol was approved by the relevant ethics review board.

-\subsubsection{Case Study}
+\section{Case Study}

-To demonstrate how our method improves the targeted information-seeking ability of LLMs in clinical contexts, we present a representative case from the MedQA dataset on \texttt{LLaMA3.1-8B-Instruct}.
+To demonstrate how our method improves the targeted information-seeking ability of LLMs in clinical contexts, we present representative cases from MedQA and MIMIC-IV datasets on \texttt{LLaMA3.1-8B}.

-As shown in Table~\ref{tab:case_study}, the model before ProMed optimization operates under a reactive paradigm, immediately predicting the wrong rheumatoid arthritis based solely on age and symptom chronicity, without seeking further clarifying information.
+\textbf{MedQA Case Study.} As shown in Figure~\ref{fig:medqa_case_study_1}, the model before ProMed optimization operates under a reactive paradigm, immediately predicting the wrong rheumatoid arthritis based solely on age and symptom chronicity, without seeking further clarifying information.
 This reactive behavior leads to an incorrect diagnosis and highlights a critical risk in medical applications: making premature decisions under insufficient information.
-In contrast, the ProMed-optimized model proactively asks a high-value question about nail changes, which successfully reveals a key clinical feature, nail pitting, which is essential for correctly identifying psoriatic arthritis.
-This case demonstrates how ProMed enhances the model’s ability to detect missing but diagnostically salient information and acquire it through targeted follow-up questioning, thereby improving diagnostic accuracy.
-ProMed effectively shifts medical LLMs from a reactive to a proactive paradigm.
+In contrast, the \M-optimized model proactively asks a high-value question about nail changes, which successfully reveals a key clinical feature, nail pitting, which is essential for correctly identifying psoriatic arthritis~\cite{eastmond1979nail1,jha2019nail2}.